-Course Learning Outcome: On successful completion of this course, the students will be able to:
+Learning Outcomes: After completion of this course, the learner will be able to:

 - 1. Assess the commercial viability of new technologies, business opportunities and existing companies - 2.
 Plan, organize, and execute a project or new venture with the goal of bringing new products and service to the market - 3.
 Carry out scientific research in the field of entrepreneurship - 4.
-Improved your interpersonal and collaborative skills - 5.
-Write scientific reports and communicate the results in a professional manner
+Improved your interpersonal and collaborative skills and Write scientific reports and communicate the results in a professional manner